biasdd/bias/README.md

 # bias - Der Bildanalyse Stammtisch
 **Repository for organising BIAS meetings**

+*Coming up soon*

+Hello together,

+thanks to Thomas the next bias will be held at anvajo

+When: 4.12.
+18:00 - 20:00
+Where: anvajo, Zwickauer Str.
+46, Dresden

+The office is located on the 2nd floor of the "Technologiezentrum / Universelle-Werke" building.
+You can simply use the green door at the main entrance.
+Ring the doorbell to get in.

+Topics:
+- How to bring diagnostics to everyone with deep learning + Office tour & Product Demo (Stefan Fraedrich, CEO & Founder of anvajo)
+- Optimizing inference on resource constrained hardware (Data Analytics Team, anvajo)

 *Schedule*

 | No. | Termin | Ort | Themen |